the-prophecies/crispy-journey/README.md

 ## Introduction
-The following project aims to model the trajectory of a parabolic shot between M and W at an initial velocity of 7000 m/s, with a mass of 70 tons, at a 45° of angle with polar trajectory.
+The following project aims to model the trajectory of a parabolic shot between M and W at an initial velocity of 5500 m/s, with amass of 70 tons, at a 45° angle with polar trajectory.

 ### Objective
 Generate a series of graphs which accurately predict and simulate the trajectory of a missile with the given initial conditions, in order to estimate the time, distance, and velocity of flight.
 Additionaly, compose said images into a gif.

 ### Toolset
 The project is to be developed by making use of C standard.